pupilfirst/wd201-scripts/get-started-with-git-and-github/github-how-to/README.md

 I'll create a repo in my account with the name `wd-github-demo`.

-Now we can clone the repository using two methods: HTTPS or SSH.
+Now we can push and pull code to and from the repository using two methods: HTTPS or SSH.
 In this demo, I'm going to use HTTPS, simply because it's faster to demonstrate.
 But it's also possible to use SSH.
 The main difference between these two methods is how you'll authenticate with Github.
 HTTPS will need you to create a personal access token, whereas SSH will require you to register your SSH keys with Github.

 For this course, we suggest using HTTPS _or_ SSH, but both are valid choices, so there will be links below this video that contain instructions for setting up Github authentication for both HTTPS _and_ SSH.